Donaim/proviral-pres1/slides.md

 - It uses blast, mafft, and mappy for alignment purposes.

-- Samples that passed QC proceed to HIVSeqInR analysis.
+- Samples that passed all checks proceed to HIVSeqInR analysis.
 <br>
 <br>
 HIVIntact is also supported, but currently not run in production.